antoBit/antodev/src/blog/2021-04-17-add-comments-to-your-static-blog-with-utterances.md

 ## How to install it

-Their page is pretty straightforward: just follow the configuration steps (repository name, optional label for the issues, chosen theme) and you’re left with a script tag to add to your blog template:
+Their page is pretty straightforward: just follow the configuration steps (repository name, optional label for the issues, chosen theme and even issue title format!) and you’re left with a script tag to add to your blog template:

 ```html
 <script src="https://utteranc.es/client.js"